 - What You Need and Why

-Below, I explain what should be on each of these slides and there’s a lot of information here.
-If you’re in a hurry, you’re welcome to bookmark this page for later and skip ahead to the next section.
+Below, I explain what should be on each of these slides, and there is a lot of information here.
+If you’re in a hurry, you are welcome to bookmark this page for later and skip ahead to the next section.

 The first few slides in your pitch deck will provide an overview of your business, starting with your vision.
 The vision slide will contain your company name and quickly communicate your “why.”
 Why you exist and why you’re passionate about what you do.

 This is your aspirational goal.
-We’re not looking for a paragraph here, just one, crisp sentence that quickly tells your audience what you’re about in a way that will be meaningful to them.
-For example, if I were putting together an investor pitch deck for my company, I wouldn’t say “we provide fractional CFO services” because investors may not know what that means.
-Instead, I would say “we help companies grow and scale.”
-This tells them why we’re in business and that we love working with growth companies.
+We’re not looking for a paragraph here, just one crisp sentence that quickly tells your audience what you’re about in a way that will be meaningful to them.
+For example, if I put together an investor pitch deck for my company, I wouldn’t say “we provide fractional CFO services” because investors may not know what that means.
+Instead, I would say, “We help companies grow and scale.”
+That tells them why we’re in business and that we love working with growth companies.

 The Problem Slide

 Going back to my company, I wouldn’t tell investors that companies lack financial leadership, which dooms them to failure.
-That’s too vague (not to mention embarrassingly dramatic) and in most cases it simply isn’t true.
+That’s too vague (not to mention embarrassingly dramatic), and it simply isn’t true in most cases.
 Instead, I would tell them that growing companies need experienced financial leadership, but they don’t always need (or can’t always afford) a full-time CFO.